yoniwt/lorawan-private/README.md

 to perform simulations of a [LoRaWAN](http://www.lora-alliance.org/technology "LoRa Alliance") network.

-Please read the README-EXTENSION.md for the extension that is added on the orginal moudle to include LoRaWAN Class B multicast.
+Please read the README-EXTENSION.md for the extension that is added on the orginal module to include LoRaWAN Class B multicast.

 ## Getting started ##